What are dental crowns?

-When the root becomes inflamed or infected and it is not possible to do a root canal treatment it’s necessary to remove the piece and place a fixed implant.
+When the root becomes inflamed or infected and it is not possible to do a root canal treatment it will be necessary to remove the piece and place a dental implant.
 If the crown is the affected area, it can be restored with resins.
 But if the damage is too extensive or deep, then the solution is to place a crown.

 It functions as a cap that will cover the structure of the tooth and restore its natural appearance.